cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 - Reading query data straight from HTTP requests,
 - Running "middleware" for any routes before handling the requests.
 (Useful for authentication)

 Express also comes with its own bundle of community-made middleware to handle all kinds of necessities such as parsing cookies and security headers.
-We'll be using Express in the remainder of this tutorial.
+We'll be using Express for the remainder of this tutorial.

 ### Let's understand RESTful APIs